TheCoolNickName/spinal-browser-appstore/README.md

-# spinal-browser-maintainer
+# spinal-browser-appstore
-a specific browser for maintainer.
+a specific browser for appstore.